 6. You Will Be Astonished by Xi'an's Delicious Floury Foods

 The Xi'anese people adore floury foods.
 Most of the local dishes and snacks are made with flour, such as roujiamo, biangbiang noodles, and cold noodles.
 These dishes are popular not only with Chinese people but also with foreigners.

 - As one of the most famous food havens in China, you can't miss the top 10 foods: Top 10 Foods/Snacks You Can't Miss in Xi'an

 7. The Best Way to Understand Xi'an Is by Visiting Museums

 Xi'an has various museums, such as Shaanxi History Museum, Xianyang Museum, Banpo Museum, the Forest of Stone Steles Museum, and Fule International Ceramic Art Museum.
 Visiting museums is a comprehensive way to learn about a city quickly.
 Xi’an has 5,000 years of history, surviving 13 dynasties and 70 emperors who all witnessed the city's development and changes.
 To get close to the history and culture of Xi'an, go to some of its museums.

 8. You Can Travel in Xi'an Easily

-Unlike the rural but beautiful regions in China, Xi’an has one of the most advanced transportation systems in the country.
-Xi’an Xianyang International Airport is the largest airport in northwest China, so you can travel to Xi’an easily.
-The city transportation is also convenient: the subway can help you reach almost all of the attractions in Xi’an.
+Unlike the rural but beautiful regions in China, Xi'an has one of the most advanced transportation systems in the country.
+Xi'an Xianyang International Airport is the largest airport in northwest China, so you can travel to Xi'an easily.
+Xi'an transportation is also convenient: the subway can help you reach almost all of the attractions in Xi'an.
 The high-speed railway operates trains that can transfer you to the most popular destinations, including Beijing, Shanghai, Guangzhou, and Chengdu.